catid/snowshoe/README.md

 + ECC-256 sign_hash took           1823073 cycles
 + ECC-256 verify_hash took         2436467 cycles

 ##### Kasper's OpenSSL implementation [http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/37376.pdf](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/37376.pdf):

-The NIST P-224 curve point multiplication they presented in the paper ran in `457,813` cycles for P-224 ("112 bit" security level), which is less secure than this curve by about 14 "bits."
+The NIST P-224 curve point multiplication Kasper presents in the paper ran in `457,813` cycles for P-224 ("112 bit" security level), which is less secure than this curve by about 14 "bits."
 I do not have access to a Core 2 Duo to do a direct comparison, but SUPERCOP has Curve25519 benchmarked at `306,936`